 Title IX & Smith College

-Accordingly, the college will act to prevent, address, and eliminate all forms of gender-based and sexual discrimination, which include sexual assault, sexual harassment, intimate partner violence, stalking and sexual exploitation.
-It will implement policies, procedures, and practices that facilitate prompt, thorough, and fair investigations and adjudication of complaints of gender-based and sexual misconduct.
-The college will raise awareness of the culture that enables such misconduct and will provide a supportive environment for those who experience gender-based or sexual discrimination or harassment.
+Accordingly, the college will act to prevent, address and eliminate all forms of sex discrimination, which include sexual assault, sexual harassment, intimate partner violence, stalking and sexual exploitation.
+Through its policies, procedures and practices the college will facilitate prompt, thorough and fair investigations and adjudication of complaints of sexual misconduct.
+The college raises awareness of the culture that enables such misconduct and provides a supportive environment for those who experience sexual harassment.

 Title IX of the Education Amendments of 1972